-• No protests against evaluations by TOs of skaters' performances are allowed.

-- Protests against results are permitted only in the case of incorrect mathematical calculation.
+- No protests against evaluations by Referees, Judges and the Technical Panel (Technical Controller, Technical Specialist, Assistant Specialist, Data Operator) of skaters' performances are allowed. - Protests against results are permitted only in the case of incorrect mathematical calculation.
 A wrong identification of an element or of a level of difficulty, although it results in a lower or higher score, is a human error and not an incorrect mathematical calculation. - However, if the Referee learns - a.
-Prior to the beginning of the award ceremony or prior to the official announcement of results (if there is no award ceremony) that a human error relating to a wrong data input by the Data Operator occurred, the Referee may correct the error provided that the Technical Controller, Technical Specialist, Assistant Specialist and the Data Operator all agree that there was an error. - b.
+Prior to the beginning of the award ceremony or prior to the official announcement of results (if there is no award ceremony) that a human error relating to a wrong data input by the Data Operator occurred, the Referee may correct the error provided that the Technical Controller, Technical

+- Specialist, Assistant Specialist and the Data Operator all agree that there was an error. - b.
 That an incorrect mathematical calculation occurred, the Referee may correct the calculation (even without a protest) provided that the Technical Controller, Technical Specialist, Assistant Specialist and the Data Operator all agree that there was such an incorrect calculation.
 If such correction results in a change of the final placements of the skaters, the corresponding results shall be changed accordingly. - c.
-If the situation under paragraph a) and b) arises the Referee shall make a short record in writing which must be signed by all the officials concerned.
+If the situation under paragraph a) and b) arises the Referee shall make a short record in writing which must be signed by all the Officials concerned.